Eyecandy/Dist-Password-Cracker/README.md

 A distributed system which attempts to crack DES-encrypted password.
 (Given as an assignment in big data technologies)

 # Overview
 The goal of the project is to create a scalable, efficient and robust distributed system to crack DES-encrypted password jobs.
 The Project has 3 major components;request clients,dispatch server and worker clients.
 The request clients sends password jobs to the dispatch server, then dispatcher server dispatches smaller parts of the jobs to the workers.
-The distributed system was created in scala with the akka framework and the cracker in C. I the above (scala with akka) for scalabilty and C for efficiency.
+The distributed system was created in scala with the akka framework and the cracker in C. .

 # Flow
 - worker joins: it will notify its presence and get a sub job of a request client if it exists.
 And the server will ping it.